Attachment Styles At Work: How They Shape Leadership, Collaboration, And Burnout In High Achievers

 It was once protection.

-The goal is not to eliminate your pattern.
+The goal is not to remove your pattern.

 Affiliate disclosure: I’m an active Wealthy Affiliate member and may earn a commission if you purchase through links on this page.
 I only recommend products I use and believe provide value.
 No extra cost to you.